applitools/workshop-cbt-storybook/README.md

 1. An Applitools account (Register [here](https://auth.applitools.com/users/register) for a free account)
 2. [Node.js](https://nodejs.org/en/) (This project was created with v16.13.1)
 3. A JavaScript IDE like [Visual Studio Code](https://code.visualstudio.com/docs/languages/javascript)
-4. Up-to-date versions of your favorite web browsers.
+4. Up-to-date versions of your favorite web browsers

 ## Quickstart